labex-labs/open-source-labs/rust/rust-book/lab-ch03-03-how-functions-work/step4.md

 # Functions with Return Values

 Functions can return values to the code that calls them.
-We don’t name return values, but we must declare their type after an arrow (`->`).
+We don't name return values, but we must declare their type after an arrow (`->`).
 In Rust, the return value of the function is synonymous with the value of the final expression in the block of the body of a function.
 You can return early from a function by using the `return` keyword and specifying a value, but most functions return the last expression implicitly.
-Here’s an example of a function that returns a value:
+Here's an example of a function that returns a value:

 Filename: `src/main.rs`